knowler/sage-gutenberg-acf-tailwind-example/README.md

-# Sage 10 with an ACF block builder
+# Sage 10 + Gutenberg + ACF (+ Tailwind)

+(Work in Progress — Feedback and improvements to this workflow are welcome)

-This is an example of how to set up Sage 10 with an ACF block builder.
+This is an example workflow for Sage 10 with an ACF block builder.
 For the CSS framework, we’ll build our own with Tailwind.